Ch1nChun/Analyzing-Hyperion/Part 2.md

 ## Introduction

 > ![IMPORTANT]
+>
-> Attention: This is part 2 of the series, if you haven't already, make sure you read [Analyzing Hyperion - Part 1: Starting Out](Part%201.md) first.
+> This is part 2 of the series, if you haven't already, make sure you read [Analyzing Hyperion - Part 1: Starting Out](Part%201.md) first.

 Previously, we discussed what Hyperion is and how it differs from traditional anti-cheats.
 In this part, we'll analyze their module, learn about the obfuscation techniques they use, examine their initialization routine, and discover how they block the creation of external threads.